 Helping Benefit Plan Sponsors Fulfill Fiduciary Duties

 Scrutiny of employee benefit plans by the U.S. Department of Labor (DOL), Internal Revenue Service (IRS) and the governing body of the Employee Retirement Income Security Act of 1974 (ERISA) has intensified in recent years.
 The primary focus of these agencies is to ensure plan sponsors are meeting their fiduciary responsibilities to the plan’s participants.
-If the plan sponsor fails to meet those fiduciary responsibilities, you may be personally liable for restoring losses and/or paying steep penalties and fines.
+If the plan sponsor fails to meet those responsibilities, the sponsor may be personally liable for restoring losses and/or paying steep penalties and fines.

 Complying with the Employee Retirement Income Security Act of 1974 (ERISA) and related regulations often require hiring third-party service providers with specific expertise.
 However, the plan sponsor is ultimately responsible for plan operations.
 Although you can share fiduciary responsibilities, you cannot entirely delegate them to outside service providers.

-Whether you are a CFO, your plan’s named trustee or other executive who has control over the plan’s administration, you can be held personally liable for any failure to operate the plan in the best interests of its participants, follow the terms of the plan documents, diversify plan investments, pay reasonable plan expenses, or act prudently in carrying out these duties.
+Whether you are a CFO, your plan’s named trustee or other executive who has control over the plan’s administration, you can be held personally liable for any failure to: